-For those struggling with obesity, bariatric surgery is the premier medical choice for significant excess weight loss, and in 2015, over 53% of all weight loss surgeries was a newer procedure known as the gastric sleeve.
+For those struggling with obesity, gastric sleeve surgery is the premier medical choice for rapid excess weight loss.
+In 2015 alone, over 53% of all weight loss procedures performed was a newer procedure known as the gastric sleeve.

-With gastric sleeve, the surgeon removes between 75% to 85% of the stomach pouch and then connects the stomach back together.
+With the gastric sleeve, the surgeon removes between 75% to 85% of the stomach pouch and then connects the stomach back together.
 Part of the stomach pouch that is removed is also responsible for the ghrelin hormone – the hormone that plays a role in feeling hungry.

-Gastric Sleeve Risks
+Risks of Gastric Sleeve Surgery

 - Reaction to anesthesia.